 Girl Scouts of Greater New York has embarked on our largest and most exciting project to-date, the construction of Girl HQ at Camp Kaufmann, our 425-acre facility in Dutchess County.

 Cookie Hall, our former camp dining hall and activity center, was built in 1960.
 The unheated structure was suitable only for warm-weather programs and was inadequate to provide programming for an ever-increasing number of campers.

-Cookie Hall, our current camp dining hall and activity center, was built in 1960.
-It is unheated, suitable only for warm-weather programs, and otherwise inadequate to provide the programming we need to offer to an ever-increasing number of campers.
-The new building, Girl HQ at Camp Kaufmann, will serve as the camp’s year-round welcome center, dining hall and kitchen facilities, gathering place, and educational space, providing breakout rooms for STEM, arts & crafts, and other essential indoor activities and services.
-To be completed for the opening of summer camp in 2023, it will provide the “energy hub” that Girl Scouts visiting Camp Kaufmann deserve.
+Girl HQ will be a modern, flexible, and welcoming environment that meets the needs of today’s Girl Scouts.
+The new building will serve as the camp’s year-round welcome center, dining hall and kitchen facilities, gathering place, and educational space, providing breakout rooms for STEM, arts & crafts, and other essential indoor activities and services.
+To be completed for the opening of summer camp in 2023, it will provide Girl Scouts visiting Camp Kaufmann with the experience they deserve.

 For more information, please contact Alexis Eggleton.